jobisoft/Provider-4-TbSync/docs/index.rst

 chrome.manifest
   An additional configuration file for your add-on.
 You probably only have to change it, when adding further translations (locales).

-provider.js
-  After your provider has been registered, TbSync will read this file, where the provider interface has to be implemented.

 _locales
   Folder containing files to translate your add-on into different languages.
 Add a subfolder for each language and register them in ``chrome.manifest``.
 The name of the folder must not be changed.